 People seem to believe that using the magic phrases; “I think…” and “I feel…” will somehow make what they’re saying feel like it’s not an attack, but it doesn’t work out that way.

-I had to watch on and listen to people getting angry with each other on numerous occasions, using their boxing match of; “I think…” and “I feel…”.
+I had to watch on and listen to people getting angry with each other on numerous occasions, using their boxing match of “I think…” and “I feel…”.

 Two members of the experiential group always reacted and respond badly to; “I think…” and “I feel…” comments made towards them.
-You could see the anger in their silence and shift of body language as if you were being hit in the face with a brick.
+You could see the anger in their silence and the shift of body language as if you were being hit in the face with a brick.

 I’m just not interested in joining in with the drama the group brought.
 Even though I’ve pointed out to the group that this is a common problem our group kept having, nothing changed.
-I even suggested that they should at least use the sandwich method if they want a chance of people feeling like they’re not being attacked with the; “I feel…” and “I think…” comments, but only one of the group members ever used that method.
+I even suggested that they should at least use the sandwich method if they want a chance of people feeling like they’re not being attacked with the “I feel…” and “I think…” comments, but only one of the group members ever used that method.

-Ironically, that person used that method on me, to comment on my lack of interest in joining in with the group.
+Ironically, that person used that method on me to comment on my lack of interest in joining in with the group.
 That’s how I ended up layout out my above reasons for not being interested in joining in on the drama.

-Another example of the drama was how one of the group members often closed their eyes during our groups: which doesn’t bother me at all.
+Another example of the drama was how one of the group members often closed their eyes during our groups, which doesn’t bother me at all.
 However, it was brought up by another group member with an “I feel…” comment.
-This soon descended into a back and forth that drew other people in, as some people felt attacked and others came to their rescue.
+This soon descended into a back-and-forth that drew other people in, as some people felt attacked and others came to their rescue.

 People seem to think the “I think…” and “I feel…” comments allow you to say whatever you want and other people won’t feel hurt by it, which isn’t the case: something I’ve pointed out numerous times.
 This ended with the group member who kept closing their eyes during the group leaving the session.